-If one team competitor "did not finish" (DNF), the team is ranked after all teams with two times.
+If one team member "did not finish" (DNF), the team is ranked after all teams with a valid time.

-If both team competitors are DNF, the team is listed DNF and is not permitted to enter the KO System.
+If both team competitors are DNF, the team is listed as DNF and cannot advance to the final phase.

 5801.1.1.7 DNF in the Seeding Run